castle-xyz/ghost-tests/ui/README.md

 ## File picker

 Allows the user to pick a file.
 The user can either browse for files with the system file dialog or drag and drop files onto the control.
 The file is uploaded to Castle's servers and a URI is returned.
-The URI can then be immediately used to display the image.
-It can also be put in [storage](https://castle.games/documentation/storage-api-reference) or used with multiplayer APIs to display in any instance of the game on any computer.
+This URI can then be used with LÖVE resource-loading functions.

 ```
 newValue = ui.filePicker(label, value, props)